 - Proof of graduating a New York state certified CNA program

 - Passing the written and skills portions of the CNA exam

 - Being listed on the state CNA registry

-There are a number of CNA training programs in Charlotte for you to choose from as you look to begin your career in healthcare.
+There are a number of CNA programs in Brooklyn and NYC for you to choose from as you look to begin your career in healthcare.
 If you’re looking for free CNA classes in NYC or you have financial aid and are looking for CNA classes in Brooklyn you’ll want to contact these institutions directly to find out the exact details and availability of their programs.

 City College of New York